geoportti/geospatial-challenge-camp/source/tabs/schedule.rst

     * - Kick-off week
       - **Kick-off**:
           * **12-13 February 2026 Kick-off** (on-site, 2 full days)
-          * A half a day public seminar with all the participants and collaborators
+          * A half a day seminar with all the participants and collaborators
           * A 1,5-day workshop with the participants and key mentors
           * Introduction to the challenge theme, meeting and networking with stakeholders, forming teams